 Another advantage of this approach is lower cost of the license and simpler regulation.
 In recent times this has become very important, as traders increasingly began to choose brokers having regulation in certain jurisdictions.
 Unregulated offshore companies are losing clients and trust.

 Unlike ECN/STP, Market Maker– is the broker that doesn't cover positions on liquidity providers and is obliged to pay for client's beneficial trades with its own money –their earnings are clients losses.
 The general term for them is B-book brokers.
 On the one hand, this model faces greater risk, but on the other hand, according to statistics, the majority of customers lose their money so usually the revenues of MM-brokers are higher than those of ECN / STP brokers with the same trade volumes.
-Additionally, if you prefer MM model to STP you will probably need more risk solutions to monitor platform abusers and undertake actions to prevent consequences of such a behaviour.
+Additionally, if you prefer MM model to STP you will probably need more risk solutions to monitor platform abusers and undertake actions to prevent consequences of such a behavior.
 That means spending more money on dealing and special software.

 However, you need to bear in mind one more point: if you want to get a license of MM broker in an acknowledged non-offshore jurisdiction, you will need a large security deposit (from 100K to 1 million depending on the jurisdiction), additionally you will have to submit reports to the regulator, that also implies its costs.
 However, this process can be simplified by the means of technology.
-For example, our company already has solution for submitting reports to Japanese JFCA (one of the strictest financial regulators).
+For example, our company already has a solution for submitting reports to Japanese JFCA (one of the strictest financial regulators).
 Knowing the requirements of certain regulator we can develop the alike solution for any other jurisdiction.

 Many brokers mix these models and pass only part of the clients orders to an A-book execution, the other part of clients is processed by B-book scheme.
 Here the scheme may also vary: some brokers choose whom to pass to liquidity pool themselves and this happens unnoticeable to the client; others offer separate ECN/STP accounts with a guaranteed transmission of orders to the interbank market.